2 Days in Sedona: Your Expert Weekend in Sedona Itinerary (2025)

 Allison standing on a pink jeep in the red rocks of Valley of Fire while on a pink jeep tour in Vegas - the same company runs tours in Sedona

-Everyone knows about the Pink Jeep Tours of Sedona.
+Everyone knows about the Jeep tours of Sedona.
 If you haven’t heard of them, surely you’ve seen them all around town by now!

 You’ll definitely want to throw on comfortable shoes for the ride as you’ll be stopping and hiking very short distances to get better photographs and get closer to more scenic outlooks.